A Brand New Ultra Run Based in the Heart of the Cairngorms National Park

-A Full Traverse of the Wide Open Spaces of the Ben Avon Plateau
+A Circular Route of the Wide Open Spaces of the Ben Avon Plateau

 The Cairngorms National Park, in the heart of the Scottish Highlands, is the largest national park in the UK & an area of outstanding natural beauty.
-Surrounded by the remnants of ancient pine forests, rolling glens, wild rivers and rugged peaks, the central Cairngorm NP is a huge, roadless & protected area.
+Surrounded by the remnants of ancient pine forests, rolling glens, wild rivers and rugged peaks, the Cairnngorms offer one of the wildest and most remote landscapes in the UK.

 Event Venue: Mar Lodge, Mar Lodge Estate, Braemar, Aberdeenshire, AB35 5YJ.

 The event start & finish will be located here.

 Entry Fees: £60 (+ 6% online booking fee) Entries: As this a conservation area entries will be limited.
 Minimum entry age 18 years old.

 Registration: This will be based from Mar Lodge.
 Numbers will be issued at registration.

 If the event is cancelled due to Covid regulations, participants will be offered either: